THE PARENTAL ROLE AND PARTNERSHIP WITH SCA

 Understanding the level of parental involvement will help ensure the success of a student at SCA.
 The parent acts as co-teacher, providing instruction and guidance in the satellite (or home) classroom.
 The co-teacher receives the following: instruction from the classroom teacher from class handouts and materials that need to be reviewed on satellite class days; daily lesson plans and assignment due dates on FACTS; and other information that was covered in class.

-The co-teacher has a very active role beginning in kindergarten which lessens somewhat each year during elementary.
+The co-teacher has a very active role beginning in TK and Kindergarten which lessens somewhat each year during elementary.
 Each student is different, therefore the time and role of the co-teacher varies.

 The co-teacher is a guide for dependent study.
 Middle School students want independence but should still be closely monitored by the co-teacher who provides extra tutoring in weak areas and makes sure assignments are done correctly and are turned in on time.